humppa123/resilience-typescript/README.md

     .New()
     .useConsoleLogger()
     .useAzureAdTokenProvider(...) // Parameters left out for brevity, all requests will use this token cache to authorize against the API and automatically set the 'Authorization'-Header
-    .useCircuitBreaker(1, TimeSpansInMilliSeconds.TenMinutes, 10, TimeSpansInMilliSeconds.TenMinutes) // All requests will go first through a resilient circuit breaker
+    .useCircuitBreaker(1, TimeSpansInMilliSeconds.tenMinutes, 10, TimeSpansInMilliSeconds.tenMinutes) // All requests will go first through a resilient circuit breaker
-    .useRetry(2, 10) // All requests will do a retry before the circuit breaker .useTimeout(3, TimeSpansInMilliSeconds.OneSecond) // All requests will have a timeout before the retry .useBaseUrl("https://resilience-typescript.azurewebsites.net/api/persons") // The base URL for our web API .buildToCrud<Person>(); // We build to a basic CRUD proxy, safely typed to our person class.
+    .useRetry(2, 10) // All requests will do a retry before the circuit breaker .useTimeout(3, TimeSpansInMilliSeconds.oneSecond) // All requests will have a timeout before the retry .useBaseUrl("https://resilience-typescript.azurewebsites.net/api/persons") // The base URL for our web API .buildToCrud<Person>(); // We build to a basic CRUD proxy, safely typed to our person class.